loolaz/redis-mutex-semaphore/README.md

 Both waitingFor/waitingForWithPriority and observe methods are blocked for a shared object to be released.
 The difference between them is that waitingFor is blocked until getting a lock or timedout.
 However observing is blocked, and just returns when the observed object is released.

 The order of dispatching waiting clients is determined by considering their waiting priorities.
-In the case of the redis client having multiple requests sharing the same connection, FIFO(first in, first out) policy is also applied to the waiting queue.
+FIFO(first in, first out) policy is also applied to the semaphore/mutexClient if it shares a redis connection.
 Other observing clients and event listeners are not affected by this scheduling policy.

 **semaphoreClient/mutexClient.waitingFor(timeout, function callback(err, result){})**
  - result(semaphore) : true for success / false for fail to accquire